 The Climate Ride Shuttle from San Francisco to Fortuna

-The Climate Ride Shuttle will be an additional cost (approximately $150 and includes bus transfer for you and your luggage to Fortuna, bike transportation and insurance on a special cargo truck, a relaxing stop at the Solar Living Institute in Hopland, CA, lunch, a Welcome Dinner in Fortuna, camping, and breakfast the morning of the ride start.
+The Climate Ride Shuttle will be an additional cost (includes bus transfer for you and your luggage to Fortuna, bike transportation and insurance on a special cargo truck, a relaxing stop at the Solar Living Institute in Hopland, CA, lunch, a welcome dinner in Fortuna, camping, and breakfast the morning of the ride start.
 All of these options will be available a la carte so you can pick and choose which options you’d like.